 Please contact the program administration should you have any questions.

 In addition, the TOEFL is required if your native language is not English and/or if your education was not conducted in English.
-We look for a computer test score of 250 or higher.
-If you received your first university degree in an English-speaking country, you may request an exemption from TOEFL.
+We look for a score of 100 or higher.
+If you received your first university degree in an English-speaking country, you may request an exemption from the TOEFL.

-If you are an accepted international student, you will need to get information on getting the appropriate Visa.
+If you are an accepted international student, you will need information on obtaining the appropriate visa.
 Our International Personnel Office is able to help and can be reached at (212) 241-8300.